Azure-Samples/streaming-at-scale/iothub-digitaltwins-timeseriesinsights/README.md

 Data is available in the created Azure Time Series Insights environment.
 You can browse it from the portal.

 ![Time Series Insights browser](../_doc/_images/time-series-insights.png)

+## Verification

+To automatically verify that the solution is performing as expected, wait for the metrics output to stabilize for a few minutes, then exit the script (Ctrl-C) and rerun it with the `-s V` option:

+    ./create-solution.sh -d <solution_name> -s V

+This provisions a Databricks Workspace and runs a notebook that reads the event data collected in Time Series Insights.

+The notebook computes aggregated statistics per minute and asserts that, at least for one minute of data ingestion:
+* 90% of the requested event rate has been achieved (to account for fluctuations).
+* There is less than a small amount of duplicate events, if any.

+If the run is successful and the output is empty, that means that all assertions were verified.
+Otherwise, failed assertions are displayed.
+You can click on the notebook link in the console output to view the run details.

 ## Clean up